Britons flying home to Spain caught in post-Brexit red tape

 “Throughout all the months of negotiating Brexit, we were always assured that nothing would change for us,” she said.
 Referring to the airlines and authorities in both countries, she added: “It’s horrendous and we are suffering because of their incompetence.”

-Following the discovery of the coronavirus variant in the U.K., Spain, like many other European nations, has banned all travel from the British isles except for Spanish citizens and U.K. citizens with residency rights.
+Following the discovery of the coronavirus variant in the U.K., many European nations have banned all travel from the British isles except for their own nationals and U.K. citizens with residency rights.

-Spain has been rolling out a new system to register permanent foreign residents called TIE but it’s suffering a backlog due to the high number of requests.
+Travelers to Pisa, Italy, and Berlin have also reported similar hurdles in boarding planes operated by Ryanair and Lufthansa despite carrying documents that had been accepted by the Italian and German governments, respectively.

+Matt Bristow, a spokesman for the British in Germany association of residents in that country, said: “This appears to be a case of U.K. airport staff not knowing what documents to accept or applying the rules more stringently than the German border police would."

 “This should not be happening,” said the U.K. embassy in Spain said in a Facebook post.
 “The Spanish authorities have today re-confirmed that the green residency document will be accepted for travel to return to Spain, as stated in our travel advice.”